infretis/infretis/examples/gromacs/puckering/README.md

 # Step 2: MD run
 Navigate to the `step2_md_run` folder and perform a production MD run.
 Remember to invoke `grompp` with the `-t` flag and give it the final state from the NPT simulation (see the command from the NPT simulation for help).

 As you may have guessed by now, a good order parameter for the transition we want to study is the $\theta$ angle.
 To calculate the angle during the MD run, open `infretis.toml` and replace the indices with the ones you wrote down earlier.
-You can then recalculate the orderparameter using:
+You can then recalculate the order parameter using:

 ```bash
 python ../scripts/recalculate-order.py -trr md.trr -toml infretis.toml -out md-order.txt